Provision of funeral services

 All burial and cremation authorities should consider continuing to implement methods for either streaming services online or to record services for bereaved families.
-This will assist in ensuring funeral service attendance is kept to a small number of people.
+This will assist in ensuring funeral service attendance is kept to a limited number of people.

 Funeral directors continue to play an important role in helping to establish and communicate this service provision to bereaved families.

 Guidance on funeral services has been published on the Scottish Government website separately.
 This should be read in conjunction with this document.

 It remains the responsibility of burial and cremation authorities to implement policies regarding the required conduct or management of a funeral service in their burial ground or crematorium.
 This should be in line with current public health advice and associated mitigations.